bartificer/programming-by-stealth/docs/pbs51.md

 ### Part 1 — Add a `.equals()` Function to `bartificer.ca.State`

 We get started with a quick and easy little function.
 Since this is an instance function, it will be invoked on an instance of the class bartificer.ca.State.
 The function will take one argument, and should compare the instance it was called on (`this`) to that one argument.
-If the passed value is a `bartificer.ca.State`, and, has the same value and label as the instance itself, it should return `true`, otherwise, it should return `false`:
+If the passed value is a `bartificer.ca.State` and has the same value and label as the instance itself, it should return `true`.
+Otherwise, it should return `false`:

 ```javascript
 /**